ethantilley/-DentistSim/README.md

 Entry to the Make-A-Thing Game Jam, May of 2019.

 ## What
-This project Is a unity, C# dentist simulater for the
+This project Is a unity, C# dentist simulater for the Make-A-Thing Game Jam, May of 2019.

 ## Built With